2/20/2025

 Steve Byrne

 Yes, I'd like to follow that question with maybe a little bit of a longer-term outlook on your retail business.
-I've got four potential growth drivers that come to mind and was hoping you could just rank them.
+I've got four potential customers growth drivers that come to mind and was hoping you could just rank them.
 One would be just increased network density with bolt-ons.
 Another one would be you seem to be getting into more and more biologicals.
-Is that a meaningful, longer-term growth driver for you?
-The third one would be SG&A in the segment is 90% of the company's SG&A. Do you see ways to reduce the head count in that segment?
-And then just last one, I understand you have access to aerial imagery for this coming year and in some of the corn belts, is this a longer-term driver for you to help your customers and increase applications as necessary?
+Is that a meaningful longer-term growth driver for you?
+The third one would be SG&As. in this segment is 90% of the company SG&A. Do you see ways to reduce the headcount in that segment?
+And then just last one, I understand you have access to aerial imagery for this coming year in some of the Corn Belt.
+Is this a longer-term driver for you to help your customers and increase applications as necessary?

 speaker

 Yeah, thanks for the question, Steve.
-And I think you pretty much rank ordered them, so we can certainly talk about all of those.
-Absolutely, Tuck-ins has been a feature of our business and growth enabler for us.
+And I think you pretty much rank ordered them.
+So we can certainly talk about all of those.
+Absolutely.
+Tuckins has been a feature of our business and growth, you know, enabler for us.
 And we have a long history and track record of doing that quite successfully.
-Absolutely, biologicals and biosimilants, crop nutritionals and proprietary overall is a big growth driver.
+Absolutely.
+Biologicals and bio stimulants, crop nutritionals and proprietary overall is a big growth driver.
 Network optimization, we've talked a lot about that, which is to your SG&A question.
-But I'll hand it over to Jeff Tarsi, maybe to expand on each of those.
+But I'll hand it over to Jeff Tarcy maybe to expand on each of those.

 speaker